 TIP: If you have extended payment terms, consider providing a reminder to your customers before the payment due date to ensure they remember to pay on time.

 Not being paid for the goods and services you have supplied will impact on the cash flow and profitability of your business.
-Establishing a process to deal with non-payment and recover debt is critical; however it is also important that it allows you to maintain a good relationship with customers.
+Establishing a process to deal with non-payment and recover debt is critical.
+It is also important that the process allows you to maintain a good relationship with your customers.

 Consider the following options: